 Ostend was Randy’s first Dog Guide and constant companion.
-Randy's lifelong passion for New England Patriots football came full circle when he was named “2001 Fan of the Year” with Ostend at his side, and then in 2002 was inducted into the “VISA Hall of Fans” at the Pro Football Hall of Fame in Canton, Ohio.
+Randy's lifelong passion for New England Patriots football came full circle when he was named “2001 Fan of the Year” with Ostend at his side, and then in 2002 was inducted as a fan into the Pro Football Hall of Fame in Canton, Ohio.
 His “Patriotic” fame led to an HBO feature on his life “HBO Inside the NFL Fanlife: Randy Zip Pierce” which was nominated for a Sports Emmy Award in 2008.

 At the age of 39, the neurological disorder which ended Randy's vision suddenly attacked in other ways, resulting in his being confined to a wheelchair.
 Randy spent the next two years working to get out of that wheelchair and in time was fully back on his feet with his new Dog Guide Quinn at his side.